A close-up image of Vanillekipferl (vanilla crescent cookies) on a round cooling rack.

 • See the notes in the main blog post above.

-I hope you enjoyed reading this blog post today.
-If you liked this recipe for vegan Vanillekipferl, it would be great if you could rate it and leave a comment below!
-It helps me immensely, and it also helps others discover my blog and recipes.
-Thank you for supporting Vegan Hot Stuff!
-Deborah xxx
+I hope you enjoy this recipe for vegan vanillekipferl!
+If you do, it would be great if you could give it a star rating and leave a comment below!
+It helps other readers find my content and posts and ultimately makes my blog more successful!
+Thanks so much for your support!
+Deborah xx

-Subscribe below to receive more vegan recipes as soon as I publish them!
+Would you like to receive my recipes as soon as I publish them?
+Subscribe below!

 2 thoughts on “Vanillekipferl (vanilla crescent cookies)”